atudomain/atudomain.github.io/_posts/2019-04-28-generate-ssl-certificate.markdown

 -out atudomain.crt -days 1825 -sha256 -extfile atudomain.ext
 {% endhighlight %}

 ### III.
-Create PEM ()
+Create certificate bundle in .pem format

-To create Privacy Enhanced Mail (PEM) format from created certificate, run:
+To create bundle in .pem format from created certificate and key, run:

 {% highlight bash %}
 cat atudomain.key > atudomain.pem
 cat atudomain.crt >> atudomain.pem
 {% endhighlight %}

 Note, that 'atudomain.pem' contains certificate private key.
-Also, intermediate certificates should be appended to this file.
+Also, intermediate certificates should be appended to this file if exist.

 [there]: https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/